Youngdo-Kim/Youngdo-Kim.github.io/Research/_posts/2024-06-14-Highlighted Research.md

 <hr style='border : 1.5px solid navy;'>

 <div class="message">
-This page chronicles the journey of research under the guidance of <a href="http://bbrc.postech.ac.kr/page/member01">Dr. Sang Joon Lee</a> and <a href="https://hyoungsookimm.wixsite.com/filkaist">Dr. Hyoungsoo Kim</a>.
-For more information about my research, feel free to contact me.
+This page chronicles the journey of research under the guidance of <a href="https://me.postech.ac.kr/page/professor13_en">Dr. Sang Joon Lee</a> and <a href="https://hyoungsookimm.wixsite.com/filkaist">Dr. Hyoungsoo Kim</a>.
+For more information about my research, feel free to contact me via email at youngdokimi@postech.ac.kr.
 I am always eager to discuss fascinating ideas and new perspectives.
 </div>

 <hr>